skyblueeek/k3d-local-demo/README.md

 # install, configure, and prepare ArgoCD (yes, it's a terrible BASH script...)
 ./scripts/argo_provision.sh

+# go grab your AWS credentials - Key ID and Secret Key

+cp aws-creds.conf.example aws-creds.conf

+# Add your API keys to the new conf file
+# THEN -->
+# generate a "sealed secret" for your aws credentials

+./scripts/secrets_generate_aws_creds.sh

+# This generates/regenerates a sealed-secret in /crossplane/configs/config-aws-creds.yaml

+# Add safely-sealed secrets and push to git
+git add crossplane/configs/config-aws-creds.yaml
+git commit -m "secrets(aws): Generate AWS sealed secrets git push

 # access Argo UI in browser
 # WE ASSUME that YOU are on a Mac, and you have the following in /etc/hosts (of your macbook) --> 127.0.0.1 kubernetes.docker.internal

 https://kubernetes.docker.internal

 ```